All the mystery contestants on The Masked Singer

 Their final clue was: “I might be made of metal but that doesn’t stop me making a splash.”

-Some viewers thought the character could be Hollywood star Ryan Reynolds, due to Robobunny’s voice and also the references to “making a splash”.
+Some viewers thought the character could be Hollywood star Ryan Reynolds, due to Robobunny’s voice, others thought it could be Westlife’s Mark Feehily as he appeared in an episode of Doc Martin called “ctrl , alt , delete”.

-Reynolds is best known for his role as the foul-mouthed superhero Deadpool.

 Given the size of the costume and the fact the character speaks in what appears to be two voices, many fans speculated that Robobunny could, in fact, be two people, for example Ant and Dec.